HankLi0130/HankLi0130.github.io/content/posts/2020/sep/10/support_multiple_firebase_projects_in_your_android_app.md

 ### Step 3: Configure build types

-Add `signingConfigs` block and `buildTypes` block like below and change to your settings.
+Let's move to `build.gradle`, add `signingConfigs` block and `buildTypes` block like below and change to your settings.

 ```gradle
 android {